Skip to Main Content

 • Help siblings.

-It is natural to talk when nervous – filling pauses in conversation with words to reduce awkward silence.
-People grieving the loss of a child need someone to listen and hear them – who is fully present and free of judgment.
+People grieving the loss of a child need someone to listen and hear them.
+Be fully present and free of judgment.
 Acknowledging a bereaved family member may be as simple as saying, “I’m sorry.”

-What a bereaved family wants to hear is that their child is not forgotten.
+A bereaved family wants to hear that their child is not forgotten.
 People often avoid saying the child’s name or talking about the child out of fear that it will make sadness worse.
-However, it brings families comfort to know that their child is remembered.
-Mention the child in natural conversation.
-Talk about specific memories, special characteristics, or funny stories.
-Even if you didn’t know the child, acknowledging the child’s life is important.

-The full range of emotions bereaved family members experience is normal.
 Culture often teaches that people need to be strong in grief and that showing emotions is a sign of weakness.
-At the same time, not everyone looks sad and some may even seem dispassionate.
-Accepting any and all expressions of grief is one of the most important ways to support those coping with loss.
+Not everyone looks sad.
+Accepting all expressions of grief is one of the most important ways to support those who are grieving.

 • Understand that grieving is personal.

-• Allow family members to show sadness, anger, detachment, frustration, and any other emotion without judgment.
+• Allow family members to show emotions without judgment.

 • Give space for change in emotions day to day, moment to moment.